johnwcowan/r7rs-work/PathnamesPython.md

 A path object is a list of strings which can be created from a Posix or Windows pathname and can be manipulated conveniently and converted back into a pathname.
 Every path object has a *drive* (the first element), a *root* (the second element), and a possibly empty sequence of *components* (the remaining elements), all of which are strings.
-The *filename* is the last component
+The *filename* is the last component.

 ## Parsing